serenity-rs/poise/README.md

 - volatile state with breaking API changes to come
 - only partial command group support
-- many miscellaneous features missing, for example command
+- many miscellaneous features missing, for example command cooldowns

 # About the weird name
 I'm bad at names.
 Google lists "poise" as a synonym to "serenity" which is the Discord library